rainbowsend/TIE-GCM-PDAF/README.md

   "calibrate": Co-estimate the parameter

-  "overwrite": overwrite the parameter by the values (not pertubations) specified in ensemble file
+  "overwrite": overwrite the parameter by the values (not perturbations) specified inthe  ensemble file

   "mean": replace the parameter with the ensemble mean specified in the ensemble file